sirius-ms/sirius-docs.github.io/docs/_pages/cli.md

 sirius -i <input> --output <projectspace> formulas -p orbitrap --ppm-max 2 --ppm-max-ms2 5
 ```

+#### Large data sets with high mass compounds
+When computing molecular formulas with SIRIUS a few high mass compounds usually need most of the computing time, and some of them might not finish computing in reasonable time at all and block your whole analysis.

+The most straightforward solution is to exclude high mass compounds from the analysis, by setting a mass threshold.
+This will usually allow you to annotate the vast majority of your data.
+However, many of the higher mass compounds will work just fine, and it would be a pity to not annotate them.
+Therefore, the recommended solution is to set a per-compound timeout (`--compound-timeout`) so that a few hard cases cannot block your analysis.
+Read mor about [How to deal with high mass compounds]({{"/faq/how-to-large-comp" | relative_url}}).

 ### `fingerprints`: Predicting molecular fingerprints (Compound Tool) {#fingerprints}

 [Molecular fingerprints]({{ "/methods-background/#molecular-fingerprint" | relative_url}}) can be predicted using the `fingerprints` command after calculating molecular formula candidates with the `formulas` tool.